 Size of consumer unit by income before taxes

 Size of consumer unit by age of reference person

 Below are the tables for the current period (2018 - 2019); for tables covering 1972-1973 and 1986-1987 forward, see historical tables.
 These tables cover two years to increase the reliability of the data.

 The CE underwent a sample change in 2015.
 The Cleveland Metropolitan Statistical Area (MSA) has been dropped from the sample and the geographical boundaries of the Boston MSA have changed significantly such that estimates for 2015 are not comparable to estimates for 2014.
 Thus, both Cleveland and Boston are not represented in the 2014-2015 tables.
 Boston returned in the 2015-2016 tables when two years of data based on the new boundaries become available.

 Changes in the CE sample occur about every ten years and the number of MSAs for which survey estimates are available will change.
 CE estimates are available for 26 selected MSAs from 1986 to 1995, for 28 MSAs from 1996 to 2004, for 24 MSAs in 2005, for 18 MSAs from 2006 to 2014, for 16 MSAs in 2015, and for 22 MSAs starting in 2016.

 Region, Census Division, and Area Tables

-The high-income-before-taxes table was replaced by the higher-income-before-taxes table in 2003-14, see historical tables.
-This higher-income-before-taxes table included additional high income ranges.
+The high income before taxes table was replaced by the higher income before taxes table in 2003-14.
+This higher income before taxes table included additional high income ranges.

 To download or view the PDF files, you will need Adobe Acrobat Reader which can be obtained from the Adobe Acrobat Web site free of charge.